gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 ## 3. Generate a Tissot's Indicatrix file.

 The example of the single small circle above shows that a circle is a useful visual indicator of distortion as we have a clear 'reference' with which to compare distorted shapes.
-We can project small circles at regular intervals across the globe to gain a more systematic impression of distortion. _Tissot's indicatrices_ are defined as circles of infinitesimal diameter that are projected from geographical (longitude,latitude) space to projected space.
+We can project small circles at regular intervals across the globe to gain a more systematic impression of distortion. _Tissot's indicatrices_ are defined as circles of infinitesimal diameter that are projected from geographical (longitude, latitude) space to projected space.
 We can simulate Tissot's indicatrices by generating a geoJSON object containing a grid of small circles:

 <details><summary>click to see Tissot generating code</summary>